-Medicinal Uses: Diabetes, lowers blood sugar levels, lowers blood pressure, cholesterol, increases production of breast milk, constipation, intestinal cramping, uterine cramping, inflammation, worms, urinary tract infections, leukorrhea, loose stools, weight loss, colds, edema, nausea, loss of appetite, neuropathies, supports immune health, candida, lower body glucose and starch absorption.
+Medicinal Uses: Lowers blood sugar and cholesterol levels, lowers blood pressure, increases the production of breast milk, supports immune health, aids weight loss, treats constipation, intestinal cramping, uterine cramping, inflammation, worms, urinary tract infections, leukorrhea, loose stools, colds, edema, nausea, loss of appetite, neuropathies, candida, diabetes.

 Pin Yin: Fu Rong (H. rosa-sinensis)